nicoglennon/nico-md/projects/index.md

 The idea came from a personal process I've been doing myself for the past few months to track & quantify my life on a weekly basis — although the first version was a spreadsheet with a bunch of formulas, I thought I had enough feature ideas to justify building a standalone product.

+## 🧬 React.js

+I run the **React.js Green Bay meetup** — you can check out some of my presentations about [interacting with databases](https://www.youtube.com/watch?v=HVdMhKN2ng4&list=PL6ubUCP07zW6_AyMYUNohwKq2NQDlZigO&index=1), the [history of React state](https://www.youtube.com/watch?v=3bucBLOSUt0&list=PL6ubUCP07zW6_AyMYUNohwKq2NQDlZigO&index=3), or [integrating Storybook](https://www.youtube.com/watch?list=PL6ubUCP07zW6_AyMYUNohwKq2NQDlZigO&v=p2sZKAPOQXs&feature=emb_title).
+More info at the [Meetup](https://www.meetup.com/reactjs-green-bay/) page.

+## ⛰ Sucursal

+A group of friends and I, all now living & working outside of our home country of Colombia, got together in 2020 and started **Sucursal**, a remote non-profit organization looking to accelerate our country's long-term economic progress via access to education.
+We are launching very soon, so more info to come.

 ## 🐀 Few York

 Inspired by Elon's _Occupy Mars_ t-shirt, I created [**@fewyork**](http://fewyork.com) in 2018 after being caught in the middle of the friendly rivalry between the west and east-coast biz worlds.
 I thought it would be cool to design two collections — one based on a SF startup mindset and the other based on a NYC finance mindset.